What is csa?

 You and your neighbors can help transform local agriculture and your connection to food.
 CSA begins to redefine the economics of farming.
 With CSA the price of our food better reflects the actual cost of production and the true value of sustainable agriculture while keeping local farms healthy.
 Our members appreciate where their food comes from and even celebrate in the eating!
 It is a quiet — but exciting — revolution!

-Come to the farm in South Royalton Tuesday afternoons after 3pm to pick up you share.
+Come to the farm in South Royalton Tuesday or Thursday afternoon after 3pm to pick up you share.
 While you're here, take some time to pick some flowers, visit the animals, or just take a walk around to see what's growing.